What is human resource management?

 - Organizational development

-In part, due to this specialization, new categories of HR practitioner have emerged focussing on specific aspects of the practice.
+- In part, due to this specialization, new categories of HR practitioners have emerged focusing on specific aspects of the practice.
 A sample of these new verticals includes:

 - Benefits specialist